Normal Climate Patterns

 - Choose "Mean Daily Average Temperature" for your Map Type.
 You will see a list of Averages; choose the last one on the list, "TEMPERATURE - Mean Daily Average Temperature (Annual)."

-- Click the link to download and view the Lower 48 States, TEMPERATURE - Mean Daily Average Temperature (Annual) map.
+- Click the link to download and view the Lower 48 States, TEMPERATURE - Mean Daily Average Temperature (Annual) map in PDF.

 - Go back to the US Climate Atlas window.
 Keep your Region "Lower 48 States," and change your Map Category to "Precipitation" and click continue.
 On the next page, choose "Mean Maximum Daily Precipitation."
 Download the new Lower 48 States, PRECIPITATION - Mean Maximum Daily Precipitation (Annual) map and open it in a new window so it is side-by-side with your temperature map, allowing you to identify and explore patterns between the two maps.